Technology

 Windows 10 nears end-of-life in October 2025, raising security risks.

-Microsoft has issued a stark warning to Windows users about a “security fiasco” that looms as Windows 10 approaches its end-of-life in October 2025.
+Microsoft has warned users of Windows 10 about an impending “security fiasco” as the operating system approaches its end-of-life in October 2025.

-With 800 million users at risk, the company emphasized that 65 percent of German households still use Windows 10, underscoring the widespread impact of this shift.
+With around 800 million users at risk, Microsoft highlighted that 65% of German households still rely on Windows 10, illustrating the widespread impact of this upcoming shift.

 RELATED: Apple and Google push for 47-day SSL certificate expiry

-ESET stresses that upgrading to the latest version of Windows is essential for security.
-“Old versions like Windows 7 or XP pose high risks and should be replaced urgently,” the firm warned.
-The clock is ticking, and those who don’t upgrade are increasingly vulnerable.
+Experts stress that upgrading to the latest version of Windows is crucial for security.
+“Old versions like Windows 7 or XP pose significant risks and should be replaced immediately,” warned ESET.
+The clock is ticking—those who delay upgrading will only become vulnerable.